GabeScott/standard-works-vault/General Conference/1985 April - “From Such Turn Away”.md

 How marvelous!
 This wonderful man had reminded me that each member of the Church, in prayer, can receive confirmation that the fifth article of faith has been honored.

-“We believe that a man [and this applies to sisters as well] must be called of God, by prophecy, and by the laying on of hands by those who are in authority, to preach the Gospel and administer in the ordinances thereof.”
+“We believe that a man \[and this applies to sisters as well\] must be called of God, by prophecy, and by the laying on of hands by those who are in authority, to preach the Gospel and administer in the ordinances thereof.”

 On one occasion, Karl G. Maeser was leading a party of young missionaries across the Alps.
 As they reached the summit, he looked back and saw a row of sticks thrust into the snow to mark the one safe path across the otherwise treacherous glacier.

-Halting the company of missionaries, he gestured toward the sticks and said, “Brethren, there stands the priesthood [of God].
-They are just common sticks like the rest of us, ... but the position they hold makes them what they are to us.
+Halting the company of missionaries, he gestured toward the sticks and said, “Brethren, there stands the priesthood \[of God\].
+They are just common sticks like the rest of us, … but the position they hold makes them what they are to us.
 If we step aside from the path they mark, we are lost.”
-(In Alma P. Burton, Karl G. Maeser, Mormon Educator, Salt Lake City: Deseret Book Co., 1953, p.
+(In Alma P. Burton, *Karl G. Maeser, Mormon Educator,* Salt Lake City: Deseret Book Co., 1953, p.
 22.)

 Although no one of us is perfect, the Church moves forward, led by ordinary people.